jhvanderschee/hugocodex/content/en/posts/image-compression-for-the-lazy.md

 ## Perfect image quality

-But what if I told you that you could get a perfect (100%) image quality on a non-retina device while STILL saving more than half of the bytes?
-Impossible you might think... but that is not the case.
+But what if I told you that you could get perfect (100%) image quality on a non-retina device while STILL saving more than half of the bytes?
+Impossible, you might think... but that is not the case.

 If you want a perfect non-retina image you can (heavily) compress a retina-ready image (an image with 4 times as many pixels) and get a result that is very close to 100% image quality.
 Compression should be around 50% in order to save around 60% of all bytes.
 When you [look very closely](/uploads/car/quality.png), you can see some distortion (pixelated effect) in the orange side skirt of the lower left image, while there is none visible in the bottom right image.
 In other words: the 2x 50% jpg image looks perfect on a non-retina display, while the 1x 90% jpg image does not.